Call for Proposals

-In this round of media grants, we are seeking innovative ideas from journalist networks, media organizations, civil society organizations or academic institutions throughout Asia and the Pacific that can:
+In this round of media grants, we are seeking innovative ideas from journalist networks, media organizations, civil society organizations or academic institutions throughout Asia and the Pacific that would strengthen public awareness of this interconnection and the need for collaborative and multidisciplinary responses to the environmental crisis.
+Examples of activities that can be supported include, but not limited to:

 This round of grants is awarded as part of the Earth Journalism Network’s Asia-Pacific project, which aims to boost the quantity and quality of environmental and climate coverage in the region and empower at-risk communities by informing them about environmental issues and amplifying their voices in the media.
 This project has received generous financial support from the Swedish International Development Cooperation Agency (Sida).